-We strive to provide maximum possibilities to integrate Kommo with various services and systems, so that you, our customers and partners, will be able to expand Kommo functionality for yourself and others.
+We aim to offer a wide range of possibilities for integrating Kommo with various services and systems.
+This allows our customers and partners to expand Kommo’s functionality for themselves and others.

-Writing your own widgets and integrations is not as difficult as it might seem at first glance.
-In order to facilitate the life of a developer, we provide instructions, recipes and descriptions.
+Developing your own widgets and integrations is not as difficult as it may seem at first glance.
+To facilitate the task for developers, we provide instructions, recipes, and descriptions.

 What is Integration?

-- A set of secret keys required for OAuth authorization (client_id, client_secret);
+- a set of secret keys for OAuth2 authorization (client_id, client_secret, authorization_code)

-- Meta-data (the name, logo, description, etc.) is necessary for users to always know which service has access to their account and data;
+- metadata such as the name, logo, and description.
+This information is necessary for users to know which service has access to their account and data.

-- Widget archive containing JS-code executed in the Kommo interface (which is not required).
+- a widget archive containing JS code executed in the Kommo interface is also included, but not required.

-This is the simplest type of integration where we create an integration only within one Kommo account.
+This is the simplest type of integration, where we create an integration to provide additional features within a single Kommo account.

-For example, when a developer/partner creates a unique feature that only one company/account needs (i.e. webform on a website, integration with unique Client software, etc.).
+For instance, a developer/partner may create a unique feature that only one company/account needs, such as a webform on a website or an integration with unique client software.
 Integrations of this type do not require moderation and will not be published in the Kommo marketplace.

-- Copy secret keys, authorize using them and start exchanging data
+- Copy the secret keys, authorize using them, and start exchanging data.

 The following method allows the usage of the Button on site, however, the list of the available accounts will be limited to only one account where the integration is created.